Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             library.
 The format is: wig_file_path:fragmented(frag)
                             :condition_id(integer):replicate_id(alphabet):strand(+
                             or -).
 If multiple wig files need to be assigned, please use spaces to separate the wig files.
-For example, $WIG_PATH_1:frag:1:a:+
+For an example, $WIG_PATH_1:frag:1:a:+
                             $WIG_PATH_2:frag:1:a:-.
       --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]